Top Offshore Development Risks Your Company Should Avoid

 Despite best intentions, vendors can fail on their obligation to deliver the level of service expected of them.
 This isn’t always the case, but it can happen even with solid methodologies in place.

-The dedicated offshore team must provide high-quality service even with minimum supervision.
+The dedicated offshore team must provide high-quality service even with minimal supervision.
 Choose a reputable offshore vendor that meets your technical and business requirements.

 Check the vendor’s portfolio if they have worked on similar projects and assess its complexities.
 This is to give you an idea if they have the experience and skills to do the job.